 - 1. Exterior doors leading into the building or area: door position switch alarm contacts - a.
 Mounted concealed in the door and frame header rabbet - On certain existing doors surface-mounted door position switch alarm contacts may need to be installed on the interior door and frame header face; installation shall limit the amount of exposed cabling and wiring by using armored flex conduit to a junction box - 2.
 Exterior windows leading into the building or area: glass break detection sensors - a.
 Ceiling mounted or wall-mounted - 3.
 Interior rooms and corridors: motion detection sensors - a.
 Ceiling mounted or wall-mounted - b.
 Motion detection sensors shall be dual-technology type to minimize false alarms: passive infrared (PIR) and microwave (Doppler effect)

-Design Standard-Emergency Mass Notification Systems (EMNS)
+Design Standard-Emergency Mass Notification Systems

 Emergency Mass Notification shall be provided, installed, and utilized on SCC campuses in accordance with the communication goals of the President's Advisory Council on Emergency Preparedness (PACEP).
-Emergency Mass Notification is more of a series of supporting systems and procedures than it is a single system.